nickgeoca/elata-eeg/README2.md

 - discuss battery vs plugin. how much does 60hz affect sginal qaulity?
 - mock driver thru UI and have it run on computer in mock mode for web dev'ing it
 - test low esr capacitor on power supply
+- install script
+  - Also some Pi's seem to use Wayland by default and others X11.
+They switched to wayland on Pi 5 last year.
+  - Impact on Pi 5 Behavior (Revised): Yes, the script makes significant changes.
+Crucially, while the default Raspberry Pi OS (Bookworm) on a Pi 5 uses Wayland (with the Wayfire compositor) for its graphical session, this script overrides that default and forces the system to use X11.
+It does this by:

 ## What Can EEG Analysis Tell You?
 1) Frequency Bands: EEG signals are commonly decomposed into frequency bands (delta, theta, alpha, beta, gamma).
 Changes in band power can indicate different cognitive or physiological states (e.g., alpha often relates to relaxation or idling states, beta to active concentration).